Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

 \subsection{Notation and convention}

 As usual, $\tau$, $\varphi$ and $\Lambda$ denote the divisor, Euler and von Mangoldt functions, respectively.
 The variable $p$ is reserved for prime numbers.
 For a real number $x,$ denote by $[x]$ its integral part.
-Denote by $\rho(\ell)$ the number of solutions to the congruence equation $n^2+1\equiv0 \bmod{\ell}.$
+Denote by $\varrho(\ell)$ the number of solutions to the congruence equation $n^2+1\equiv0 \bmod{\ell}.$ For a given positive integer $n$, we adopt the convention $n^\infty$ to mean a sufficiently large power of $n$, so that